See, Learn, Assist: Safe and Self-Paced Robotic Rehabilitation via Video-Based Learning from Demonstration: Experimental Validation

 During the reproduction phase, the participant was instructed to intentionally exert sudden resistive forces to simulate spasticity, pain, or an unexpected restriction in their range of motion.
 The system was operating in passive mode.
 As depicted in Fig.~\ref{fig:trajectory}, the system continuously evaluates the real-time interaction force magnitude (blue line) against the dynamic safety limit predicted by the GMR model (dashed red line).

 While the interaction forces remain within the expected bounds, the exercise progresses smoothly (indicated by the green progress line).
 However, the moment the measured force violates the safety corridor, the controller triggers a smooth trajectory reversal (highlighted by the red shaded regions).
 The robot reverses along the already-traversed, verified-safe path until the abnormal forces return to nominal levels or until reaching the starting point.
 It then resumes the forward motion.
 This enables self-paced rehabilitation while ensuring exercise repetition without causing patient discomfort.
-The reaction time of the system was $\approx 0.3 s$ measured from the moment the force violation occurs to the start of the reversal motion, which is fast enough to respond safely to abnormal interaction forces.
+The reaction time of the system was $\approx 0.3$~s measured from the moment the force violation occurs to the start of the reversal motion.
+In Active-Assisted and Active-Resistive modes, this latency poses no risk because the patient's tangential effort drives the progression.
+In the Passive mode, the baseline speed is set to $0.1$~m/s to minimize the displacement during this brief latency.
+Independent of the GMR-based reversal, a hard safety limit of $50$~N is enforced to immediately halt the robot.
+Future clinical studies will investigate the effect of this reaction time on patient comfort across different scenarios.